SynergyKit/synergykit-sdk-nodejs/README.md

 <h2 id="license">License</h2>

-<p>Synergykit iOS SDK is available under the MIT license.
+<p>SynergyKit Node.js SDK is available under the MIT license.
 See the LICENSE file for more info.</p>